flywheel-io/gears/examples/valid-simple/readme.md

 # Simple example

-This is a simplest manifest example, with one config value and a few inputs.
+This is a simple manifest example, with one config value and a few inputs.